Medical expert of the article

 - E. Migrating sensory neuropathy.

-POEMS syndrome (polyneuropathy, organomegaly endocrinopathy, M protein, skin changes) - syndrome polyneuropathy, organomegaly, endocroinopathy, increased content of so-called M-protein in the blood serum, pigment changes in the skin.
-It is observed with some forms of paraproteinemia (most often with osteosclerotic myeloma).
+POEMS syndrome (polyneuropathy, organomegaly endocrinopathy, M protein, skin changes) - a syndrome of polyneuropathy, organomegaly, endocroinopathy, increased content of the so-called M-protein in the blood serum, pigment changes in the skin.
+It is observed in some forms of paraproteinemia (most often in osteosclerotic myeloma).